The Sanctuary in Heaven

 The Heavenly Sanctuary is where the true plan of salvation is acted out, with our true High Priest, Christ, ministering on our behalf (see study: ‘The Priesthood of Christ’).

 The apostle Paul discusses both the earthly and the Heavenly Sanctuaries in the book of Hebrews.
-We must begin by seeing how the apostle Paul denotes the Sanctuary and its compartments (the Holy and the Most Holy).
+We must begin by seeing how the apostle Paul denotes the Sanctuary and its compartments.

 3.1 The Holy and the Most Holy in Scripture

-He 9:2 For there was a tabernacle made; the first, wherein was the candlestick, and the table, and the shewbread; which is called the sanctuary [ISA2basic, hagia (holies)].
+He 9:2 For there was a tabernacle made; the first, wherein was the candlestick, and the table, and the shewbread; which is called the sanctuary [hagia (holy place)].

-When Paul refers specifically to the Most Holy, he uses a ‘hagion’ plural derivative twice in succession:
+When Paul refers specifically to the Most Holy, he uses a ‘hagion’ derivative twice in succession.
+This is clearly indicated in the following Scripture:

-He 9:3 And after the second veil, the tabernacle which is called the Holiest of all [ISA2basic, hagia hagiOn (Holies of the Holies)];
+He 9:3 And after the second veil, the tabernacle which is called the Holiest of all [hagia hagiOn (Holy of Holies)];

 3.2 Christ in the Heavenly Sanctuary

-We must therefore use Scripture to ascertain the precise form and ministry of the Heavenly Sanctuary.
+However, we have as our guide the ministry in the Earthly Sanctuary, which contradicts the mainstream understanding.
+We must therefore consult Scripture to ascertain the precise form of Christ’s ministry in the Heavenly Sanctuary.

-He 9:12 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place [ISA2basic, ta hagia (the Holies)] , having obtained eternal redemption for us.
+He 9:12 Neither by the blood of goats and calves, but by his own blood he entered in once into the holy place [ta hagia (the Holies)], having obtained eternal redemption for us.

-Note. ‘ta hagia’, as we have seen, refers to the whole Sanctuary - thus He 9:12 confirms that Christ upon His ascension to Heaven conformed to the sequence of the earthly Sanctuary, entering first into the Holy (outer compartment) in the Heavenly Sanctuary.
+‘hagia’ here is in the neuter pleural form, which as we have seen (section 3.1), refers to the whole Sanctuary.
+Thus Heb 9:12 confirms that Christ upon His ascension to Heaven conformed to the sequence of the earthly Sanctuary, entering first into the Holy (outer compartment) in the Heavenly Sanctuary.

 3.3 The Father in the Heavenly Sanctuary

-When Christ entered Heaven He sat down at the right hand of the Father:
+When Christ entered Heaven after His ascension He sat down at the Father's right hand:

 He 10:12 But this man [Christ], after he had offered one sacrifice for sins for ever, sat down on the right hand of God;